HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Conclusions

-\emph{Dark galaxies}: \begin{itemize} \item exist in Local Group simulations run with different codes and feedback models, with their abundance depending on the mass of the Local Group itself and, critically, on the adopted star formation density threshold $n_{\rm th}$.
-Simulations that employ a more realistic, higher $n_{\rm th}$, produce significantly more \emph{dark galaxies} than those that do not (up to $\sim60$ in the {\nivarialg} run, compared to 17, 11 and 0 starless \emph{dark galaxies} arising in the three {\hestia} runs, respectively, as in Table.\ref{tab: sample}); \item contain a similar total amount of gas as their bright-galaxy counterparts, although only the most massive \emph{dark galaxies}, with $M_{\rm halo} > 10^{9.5}\,M_\odot$, have large {\HIsc} gas reservoirs comparable to those found in bright galaxies, i.e. $M_{\rm{H}\,{\textsc i}} > 10^{5}\,M_\odot$ (Fig.~\ref{fig: mhalo_mstar_mgas}).
-Such gas cannot form stars efficiently because of its low density, being in hydrostatic equilibrium within the gravitational potential of its halo (Fig.~\ref{fig: gas_tempdens}); \item have lower masses than bright galaxies at the epoch of reionization, and throughout cosmic time (Fig.\ref{fig: masses_z}), which render them dark, since galaxy formation can occur only in haloes whose masses exceed a critical threshold \citep{Benitez-Llambay2020}; \item have $z=0$ halo masses peaking at $\sim2\times10^9\,M_{\odot}$ (Fig.~\ref{fig: mhalo_hist}), higher spin parameters (Fig.~\ref{fig: spinparameter}) and lower concentrations (Fig.~\ref{fig: mhalo_cNFW}) than bright galaxies, consistent with their late formation times (Fig.~\ref{fig: masses_z}); \item are located farther from the Milky Way than luminous galaxies (Fig.~\ref{fig: distanceMW}), with about 80$\%$ residing at distances greater than $1.5\,\rm Mpc$, and they inhabit lower-density regions of the Local Group (Fig.~\ref{fig: spatialprojections}); \item they formed and evolved across redshift within regions characterized by persistently lower dark matter and gas densities compared to the environments of bright galaxies, making them less susceptible to galaxy interactions, mergers, and gas inflows (Fig.~\ref{fig: dens_envirn_joinmedian}); \item can be detected via their {\HIsc} emission.
-Using the sky coverage of the new FAST radio telescope, along with its minimum detectable {\HIsc} mass and column-density sensitivity, we predict that up to 8 \emph{dark galaxies} should be detectable in {\HIsc} within $2.5\,\rm Mpc$ of the Local Group (Fig.~\ref{fig: mhalo_mHI} and Fig.~\ref{fig: Cloud9_mHI_rMW}). \end{itemize}
+\emph{Dark galaxies}: \begin{itemize} \item exist in Local Group simulations run with different codes and feedback models, with their abundance depending on the mass of the Local Group itself and, critically, on the adopted SF density threshold $n_{\rm th}$.
+Simulations that employ a more realistic, higher $n_{\rm th}$, produce significantly more \emph{dark galaxies} than those that do not (up to $\sim60$ in the {\nivarialg} run, compared to 17, 11, and 0 starless \emph{dark galaxies} arising, respectively, in the three {\hestia} runs, as shown in Table~\ref{tab: sample}); \item contain a similar total amount of gas as their bright-galaxy counterparts, although only the most massive \emph{dark galaxies}, with $M_{\rm halo} > 10^{9.5}\,M_\odot$, have large {\HIsc} gas reservoirs comparable to those found in bright galaxies, i.e. $M_{\rm{H}\,{\textsc i}} > 10^{5}\,M_\odot$ (Fig.~\ref{fig: mhalo_mstar_mgas}).
+Such gas cannot form stars efficiently because of its low density, being in hydrostatic equilibrium within the gravitational potential of its halo (Fig.~\ref{fig: gas_tempdens}); \item have lower masses than bright galaxies at the epoch of reionisation, and throughout cosmic time (Fig.~\ref{fig: masses_z}), which render them dark, since galaxy formation can occur only in haloes whose masses exceed a critical threshold \citep{Benitez-Llambay2020}; \item have $z=0$ halo masses peaking at $\sim2\times10^9\,M_{\odot}$ (Fig.~\ref{fig: mhalo_hist}), higher spin parameters (Fig.~\ref{fig: spinparameter}), and lower concentrations (Fig.~\ref{fig: mhalo_cNFW}) than bright galaxies, consistent with their late formation times (Fig.~\ref{fig: masses_z}); \item are located farther from the MW than luminous galaxies (Fig.~\ref{fig: distanceMW}), with about 80$\%$ residing at distances greater than $1.5\,\rm Mpc$, and inhabit lower-density regions of the Local Group (Fig.~\ref{fig: spatialprojections}); \item they formed and evolved across redshift within regions characterised by persistently lower DM and gas densities compared to the environments of bright galaxies, making them less susceptible to galaxy interactions, mergers, and gas inflows (Fig.~\ref{fig: dens_envirn_joinmedian}); \item can be detected via their {\HIsc} emission.
+Using the sky coverage of the new FAST radio telescope, along with its minimum detectable {\HIsc} mass and column-density sensitivity, we predict that up to 8 \emph{dark galaxies} should be detectable in {\HIsc} within $2.5\,\rm Mpc$ of the Local Group (Figs.~\ref{fig: mhalo_mHI} and~\ref{fig: Cloud9_mHI_rMW}). \end{itemize}